 Architect’s Design for Architect

-Stephen Chambers, AIA, designed a Texas modern home in Bluffview for Ralph Hawkins, FAIA, and his family.
+Stephen Chambers, AIA, from mysiteplan.com, designed a Texas modern home in Bluffview for Ralph Hawkins, FAIA, and his family.

 This modern home in Bluffview, recently completed, exemplifies a great relationship between an architect and client.
 In this case, architect Stephen Chambers designed a home for architect Ralph Hawkins.
 As one might imagine, designing a home for an architect might seem an imposing task.
 Now imagine designing the home for the CEO of the second largest architectural firm in the nation, HKS, responsible for the W hotel and the new Dallas Cowboys stadium under construction